chinenyeobi62-commits/employee-storefront-automation/README.md

 Identified bottlenecks in routing and visibility

-Designed structured approval routing logic
+Designed a centralized automation solution

 Implemented automated workflows using Power Automate